-It takes many people to build just one home.
+It takes many people to build one home.
 Likewise, it takes many talented individuals working together to build the best homes in southern Wisconsin.
 We’ve grown to be Wisconsin’s largest builder by never losing sight of what actually makes our company successful—our employees.
-Which is why we’re always looking for talented, passionate individuals who demonstrate drive and integrity.
+That’s why we’re always looking for talented, passionate people with drive and integrity.

-Building and living in our communities is as important as building a home, and giving back is an essential aspect of who we are.
+Giving back is an essential aspect of who we are.
 Many of our team members volunteer their time to serve others.
-And, our Veridian Foundation consists of Veridian team members, at every level, who have an opportunity to engage with our community to see what needs exist and how we can provide assistance.
+And, our Veridian Foundation consists of Veridian team members at every level, all of whom have an opportunity to engage with our community.

-At Veridian, our belief is that great people desire to be part of a great company; one that values their talents, nurtures their interest and invites them to be part of helping customers to achieve their dreams of homeownership.
+Our belief is that great people want to be part of a great company, one that values their talents, nurtures their interests and invites them to help customers achieve the dream of homeownership.

-Madison, Wisconsin consistently ranks as one of the top places in the country to live, work, attend school, and raise a family.
-Wisconsin's beautiful capital city, with a vibrant population of approximately 250,000 combines small-town charm with a range of leisure and cultural opportunities usually found in much larger communities.
+Madison, Wisconsin consistently ranks as one of the top places in the country to live, work, attend school and raise a family.
+Wisconsin's beautiful capital city, with a vibrant population of approximately 250,000, combines small-town charm with the kind of leisure and cultural opportunities you usually only find in much larger communities.

-State Street, Madison’s famous pedestrian thoroughfare, offers a unique setting for commerce, dining, and leisure.
-The impressive Overture Center for the Arts is a premier location to take in a concert or edifying performance.
+State Street, Madison’s famous pedestrian thoroughfare, offers a unique setting for commerce, dining and leisure.
+The Overture Center for the Arts is a premier location to take in a concert or performance.
 The pedestrian walkway terminates at the Capitol Square, site of the Capitol building and Wisconsin’s state government.
-During the summer months, the Square is alive with activities and, every Saturday morning, the largest producer only farmer’s market in the country.
+During the summer months, the Square is alive with activities, and every Saturday morning, the largest producer-only farmer’s market in the country.